behu-kea/first-semester-java/topics/06 - algorithms/reading-a-file.md

 - What year won the most awards?
 - How many movies are sequals?
-- What movie has the most unique konsonant?
+- What movie has the most unique consonant?

 #### (Optional) Menu